 Did you know that the Beagle is among the Top 10 most popular dog breeds in the world?

-13 Interesting Beagle Facts
+13 Interesting Beagle Facts You Must Know

 Best of the best sense of smell

 Beagle is one of those dog breeds which have a wonderful sense of smell.
-According to scientists, the Beagle’s sense of smell is about a thousand times better than the humans and if they are compared to other dog breeds, they are among the top 3 in terms of their sense of smell.
+According to scientists, the Beagle’s sense of smell is about a thousand times better than that of humans and if they are compared to other dog breeds, they are among the top 3 in terms of their sense of smell.
 The other 2 are Bassetts and Bloodhounds.

 Snoopy was a Beagle

-In the Top-10 breeds since long
+In the Top-10 breeds for a long time

-After Beagles were recognized by AKC (American Kennel Club) in 1885, they remained in the Top 10 dog breeds in the U.S every decade since then.
+After Beagles were recognized by AKC (American Kennel Club) in 1885, they remained in the Top 10 dog breeds in the U.S. every decade since then.

 Early Beagles were miniature

 Yes, the Beagles were about 8 to 9 inches tall and they were called Pocket Beagles because they were small enough to fit in a pocket.
 Later, they became extinct in 1901 when the hunters started to prefer larger dogs for hunting.